Super-sapien/Three.js/README.md

 # Three.js
 Messing around with three.js to learn how to make 3d imagery, use camera and lighting.
 Building a cv website to showcase this.

-To run, install node and place in folder
+To run build currently needs host and node
 Open new terminal in folder within IDE type > npm install three
      > npm run dev